rricharz/Tek4010/README.md

 to kill any still running rs232-console process and unlock the serial port.

-The serial connection was tested on a PiDP-11 and a historical PDP-11/73 using RT11.
+The serial connection was tested by Dave Ault on a PiDP-11 and a historical PDP-11/73 using RT11.
 The COPY FILENAME.PLT TT: command was used in RT11 to avoid the filtering of some control codes in TYPE.
 The tests were made using MX-Linux and a FTDI USB to RS232 converter to connect to the serial port of the PDP-11.